isomerpages/govtech-corp/index.md

 ---
 layout: homepage
 title: Government Technology Agency
-description: "The Government Technology Agency (GovTech) is the lead agency driving Singapore’s Smart Nation initiative and public sector digital transformation.
+description: The Government Technology Agency (GovTech) is the lead agency driving Singapore’s Smart Nation initiative and public sector digital transformation.
 GovTech supports public agencies to manage enterprise IT operations and develop new digital products for citizens and businesses.
-  GovTech is a Statutory Board under the Smart Nation and Digital Government Group (SNDGG) in the Prime Minister’s Office.   "
+  GovTech is a Statutory Board under the Smart Nation and Digital Government Group (SNDGG) in the Prime Minister’s Office.
 image: /images/isomer-logo.svg
 permalink: /
 notification: ""